-Meningitis is an inflammation of the lining around the grain and spinal cord that can be caused by both viruses and bacteria.
+Meningitis is an inflammation of the lining around the brain and spinal cord that can be caused by both viruses and bacteria.

 What are the symptoms?